fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* combine commands in RUN to reduce image size
 	* always use a user in Dockerfile

+# OpenShift

+* _Pod_
+	* A pod is one or more containers guaranteed to be running on the same host.
+The containers within a pod share a unique IP address.
+They can communicate with each other via the “localhost” and also all share any volumes (persistent storage).
+* _Replication Controller_
+	* When scaled up, an application will have more than one copy of itself, and each copy will have its own local state.
+Each copy corresponds to a different instance of a pod with the pods being managed by the replication controller.
+* _Service_
+	* As each pod has a unique IP, we need an easy way to address the set of all pods as a whole.
+This is where a service comes into play.
+	* A Service groups pods and provides a common DNS name and an optional, load-balanced IP address to access them
+	* The service gets its own IP and a DNS name.
+When making a connection to a service, OpenShift will automatically route the connection to one of the pods associated with that service.
+	* Although a service has a DNS name, it is still only accessible within the OpenShift cluster and is not accessible externally.
+	* To make a service externally accessible, a route needs to be created.
+	* Creating a route automatically sets up __haproxy__ or a hardware-based router, with an externally addressable DNS name, exposing the service and load-balancing inbound traffic across the pods.
+* _Build_
+* _Deployment_
+	* A deployment is an update to your application, triggered by a changed image or configuration
+	* There are 2 deployment strategies: rolling and recreate
+	* _Rolling Strategy_
+		* This is the default deployment strategy in OpenShift
+		* A rolling deployment slowly replaces instances of the previous version of an application with instances of the new version of the application.
+		* A rolling deployment can wait for new pods to become ready via a readiness check before scaling down the old instances.
+Rolling deployment can be aborted if a problem occurs.
+		* It runs old and new instances of the application in parallel and balances traffic across them as new instances are deployed and old instances shut down.
+It enables an update with no down time.
+		* _When to use?_:
+			* not suitable strategy where multiple instances of the same application cannot be run at the same time
+			* where instances of both old and new code cannot be run at the same time.
+	* _Recreate Strategy_
+		* shuts down all running instances of the old app, before starting up the new instances
+		* _When to use?_:
+			* where more than one instance of the app cannot run at the same time.
+			* where old and new code of the app cannot be run at the same time. e.g., apps running a traditional relational db
+	* _Custom strategy_
+		* Complicated custom strategies like Blue-Green or A/B deployment strategies can be implemented by using multiple deployment configurations and reconfiguring what pods are associated with the exposed service for an app using labels
+* _Scaling_
+	* The number of pods can be scaled up or down via the web console
+	* Reducing the number replicas to zero is same as taking the app offline.
+Users trying to connect will get http 503 error.
+	* Before scaling up, make sure the app is cloud-native (in other words, 12-factor methodology compliant) app and is safe to scaling
+	* Database cannot scaled up in a traditional ways since only the primary instance should have the ability to update data.
+Scaling can still be performed, but usually on read-only instances of the DB
+	* Automatic scaling
+		* can be configured by defining the upper and lower thresholds of CPU usage by pod.
+		* If the upper threshold is consistently exceeded by the pods, a new instance of the app is started.
+		* If the CPU drops below lower threshold, then the replicas are scaled down.
+* _Health check_
+	* Types
+		* _Readiness probe_: used to determine if the new instance of the app is running properly before reconfiguring the router to send traffic to it
+		* _Liveness probe_: runs periodically once traffic has been switched to an instance to ensure it is still behaving correctly.
+If the liveness probe fails, then the instance of the app is automatically shutdown by OpenShift and a new one is created.
+	* Both probes can be implemented in 3 different ways
+		* _HTTP check_: a container is considered healthy if a HTTP request against a defined url returns status 200 or 399
+		* _Container check_: a container is considered healthy if a defined command returns with a zero exit status
+		* _TCP socket check_: a container is considered healthy if a connection can be established to the exposed port of the app

+## Commands

+* `oc types` - quick summary of OpenShift concepts and definitions
+* `oc whoami`
+* `oc cluster up` - to start the OpenShift cluster
+* `oc new-app <base_image> <sourcecode_git_url> --name='<app-name>'` - to create a new app from source code
+* `oc expose service <routename>` - to expose a route
+* `oc get routes` - to view all the routes
+* `oc status`
+* `oc start-build <app>`
+* `oc get pods` - get all running instances
+	* `oc get pods --selector key=value` - selectively query pods with label
+* `oc describe pod/<instance_name>` - details about an instance
+* `oc get builds` - list all builds
+* __Logs__
+	* `oc logs build/<buildname>` - show build logs
+	* `oc logs <podname>` - show application logs
+		* `oc logs --follow <podname>` - tail the logs while the app is running
+		* `oc logs --previous <podname>` - to view the logs from last attempt.
+This is useful when app fails to start after successive failures.
+* __Environment settings__
+	* `oc set env <deploymentconfig>/<container> --list` - list the env variables exported to a container
+	* `oc set env <deploymentconfig>/<container> key1=val1 key2=val2` - note: each configuration change triggers a redeployment of the app.
+	* `oc set env <buildconfig>/<container> key1=val1` - setting the build config env variables.
+Note: any env variable set for build will also be used for containers
+	* `oc env dc <app_name> -e key1=val1 -e key2=val2` - adding environment variables to deployment config of an app
+	* `oc explain` - gets the list of what can be set in a configuration
+* __Debugging__
+	* `oc rsh <app>` - to remote shell into the running pod
+	* `oc exec <app> <command>` - run a command and exit immediately with results
+	* `oc debug dc/<app>` - when app starts to fail, run this cmd.
+This will start up an instance of the image for the app, but instead of running the normal app command, it will run an interactive shell instead
+* __Deleting__
+	* `oc delete project <name>`
+	* `oc delete all --selector key=val` - deletes bc, dc, route, service, pod associated with the label The following service(s) have been created in your project: postgresql.

+       Username: insult
+       Password: insult
+  Database Name: insults
+ Connection URL: postgresql://postgresql:5432/

+ oc env dc insults -e POSTGRESQL_USER=insult  -e PGPASSWORD=insult POSTGRESQL_DATABASE=insults

 # References

 * Books
 	* Mastering Docker
 	* Using Docker
+	* OpenShift for Developers